lianqiw/maos/docs/20_compile.md

 full format \c prettyname=full_hostname:port

 - \c ~/.aos/port contains the port you want the \c scheduler to bind to so that the monitor can connect to it.
-Any non-previledged port numbers are fine (like 10000).
+Any non-privileged port numbers are fine (like 10000).
 Different users should have different port number.
 The port has to be the same on all the machines unless explicitly specified in \c hosts.
 If not set, the number will be automatically computed based on username.
 Make sure the firewall allows them.